OpusCapita/react-showroom-client/README.md

 ---

-You can easilly add a new component.
+You can easily add a new component.

 ```showroom add``` and specify component name